system76/docs/_articles/upgrade.md

 ---

-If you use any third-party packages, you'll need to re-enable them in the Software & Updates settings on the **Other Software** tab.
+If you use any third-party packages, you'll need to re-enable them in the **Software & Updates** app on the **Other Software** tab.
 Check any sources that you might need, then close the window.

 # Fixing common upgrade failures

-Many upgrades proceed without a hitch.
-Occasionally, things go wrong.
+Most upgrades proceed without a hitch, but occasionally things go wrong.
 If you system hangs on the upgrade process or if it reboots and won't start, then these steps can help repair your broken OS.

 ### 1. Create install media

 Please see the steps above to create bootable media.
 Restart your computer and use the keys above to start your computer from the bootable media.
 When given the option, choose _Try Ubuntu_.

 ### 2. Mount your hard drive

 Open a terminal (search _Terminal_ from the Ubuntu dash or press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd>) and run the following command:

 `lsblk`

 And then note the name of your primary partition.
 It may be `/dev/nvme0n1` or `/dev/sda1`.
 Notice that the first command below is using the partition (sda1) and the later command is using the disk (sda).

 Next, type these commands: